 Language & Religion

-In spite of the various historical influences, Malta acquired a unique cultural identity and a language, which have survived centuries of domination.
-Maltese is the national language but for both official and business purpose both Maltese and English are official languages.
-Besides being very fluent in both the above two languages, many Maltese can also speak one or more additional languages such as Italian, French and German.
+In spite of the various historical influences, Malta acquired a unique cultural identity and language, which have survived centuries of domination.
+Maltese although the national language.
+For official and business, English is preferred.
+Besides, nationals being very fluent in both, many Maltese can also speak one or more additional languages such as Italian, French and German.

 The predominant religion in Malta is Roman Catholics, however there are also several other religious communities, including non-Christians, who have their own place of worship and who can practice their beliefs without restrictions.

 Compulsory education is from age of 5 up to the age of 16, with the Government offering a free system of education.
 Education is offered by state schools, independents schools and private schools which include Church schools.
 Transport is provided by most state schools.
 Both English and Maltese are used in state schools.

 The University of Malta is publicly funded and open to all.
 Currently has some 11,500 students including over 1,000 international students (450 are visiting students) from 92 different countries, following full-time or part-time degree and diploma courses, many of them run on the modular or credit system.